 With over 300,000 donors we get a LOT of questions.
 Those most frequently asked and their answers, appear below, beginning with our top 4 questions.

-Yes, we sell designer & vintage clothing & one of kind and eclectic items … click on Shop Now on our Facebook page: BBBS(sp)Foundation.
+Yes, we sell designer & vintage clothing & one of kind and eclectic items … click here to shop online

 They are sold to generate money that supports the work of Big Brother Big Sister mentoring agencies.
 We sell items in a variety of way: